sveltejs/svelte/.changeset/input-type-before-value.md

 'svelte': patch
 ---

-Preserve newlines in spread input values when the `type` attribute is applied after `value`
+fix: preserve newlines in spread input values when the `type` attribute is applied after `value`